influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/export/stack.md

 {{% note %}}
 To export resources as a template, you must use the **Operator token** created for the initial InfluxDB user or an **All-Access token**.
-For information about creating an All-Access token, see [Create an API token](/influxdb/v2.0/security/tokens/create-token/).
+For information about creating an All-Access API token, see [Create an API token](/influxdb/v2.0/security/tokens/create-token/).
 {{% /note %}}

 ## Usage